TheresaLui/SelfHelpContent_v2/articles/problemscopingques-aadconnect/problemsscopingques-addconnect-cloudprovisioning.md

             "order": 6,
             "controlType": "datetimepicker",
             "displayLabel": "When did the problem start?",
-            "infoBalloonText": "Enter the approximate time you started to see the error (in UTC).", "required": false
+            "infoBalloonText": "Enter the approximate time you started to see the error.", "required": false
         },
         {